-- In accordance with 5 CFR 351.504(b)(1), an employee's entitlement to additional service credit for performance shall be based on the employee's three (3) most recent performance ratings of record received during the four (4) year period prior to the cut-off date described immediately below - 2.
+- In accordance with 5 C.F.R. § 351.504(b)(1), an employee's entitlement to additional service credit for performance shall be based on the employee's three (3) most recent performance ratings of record received during the four (4) year period prior to the cut-off date described immediately below. - 2.
 A cut-off date of sixty (60) days prior to the issuance of the specific RIF notice will be used.
-Performance appraisals due after that date will not be used for retention purposes. - To be creditable for purposes of computing additional service credit, a rating must have been issued to the employee, with all appropriate reviews and signatures, and must also be on record (e.g., the rating is available for use in establishing retention registers). - 4.
-Service credit for employees who do not have three (3) actual annual performance ratings of record received during the four (4) year period prior to the sixty (60) day cut-off date shall be determined as follows: - (a) An employee who has not received an annual performance rating of record shall receive credit for performance on the basis of a modal rating.
+Performance appraisals due after that date will not be used for retention purposes. - 3.
+To be creditable for purposes of computing additional service credit, a rating must have been issued to the employee, with all appropriate reviews and signatures, and must also be on record (e.g., the rating is available for use in establishing retention registers). - 4.
+Service credit for employees who do not have three (3) actual annual performance ratings of record received during the four (4) year period prior to the sixty (60) day cut-off date shall be determined as follows: - (a) An employee who has not received any annual performance rating of record during the 4-year period shall receive credit for performance on the basis of a modal rating pursuant to 5 C.F.R. § 351.504(c)(1).
 The modal rating shall be based on the most recently completed appraisal period, in the applicable competitive area, prior to the date of the issuance of RIF notices.
-The definition of a modal rating may be found in the glossary of terms in Exhibit 19-1. - (b) An employee who has received at least one (1), but fewer than three (3) previous annual performance ratings of record, shall receive credit for performance pursuant to 5 CFR 351.504 (c)(2).
+The definition of a modal rating may be found in the glossary of terms in Exhibit 19-1.

+(b) An employee who has received at least one (1), but fewer than three (3) previous annual performance ratings of record during the 4-year period, shall receive credit for performance pursuant to 5 C.F.R. § 351.504 (c)(2).